SGLT-2 Inhibitors

 • Make sure patients drink enough water to control thirst in order to avoid dehydration.

-Serious, life-threatening, and fatal cases of diabetic ketoacidosis have been reported rarely in patients taking an SGLT-2 inhibitor.
+Serious, life-threatening, and fatal cases of diabetic ketoacidosis (DKA) have been reported rarely in patients taking an SGLT-2 inhibitor.

 • In several cases, the presentation of DKA was atypical with patients having only moderately elevated blood glucose levels, and some of them occurred during off-label use.